 Infested boxes or packages will have small 1 to 2 mm size holes.
 Round silk cocoons that appear are about 4 mm in size.

 Behavior, Diet & Habits

 Spider beetles can infest bird and rodent nests.
 If the nest happens to be in the attic or crawl space of a home, the beetles can easily move into the living space.

 Adult spider beetles deposit their eggs in the material that the larvae will eat after they hatch.
 This may be broken grain or flour and grain products.
-They also feed on hairs, feathers and even droppings from birds or mammals.
-Spider beetles seem to be attracted to moist, damp areas.
-They eat products that are moldy or products that have been stored too long to be usable.
+They also feed on hairs, feathers, and even waste from birds or mammals like old rodent droppings and other debris depending on location.